fritzhealy/securly-interview/readme.txt

 The Db class is used as the storage and processing portion of the build.
 It handles all the database calls initialization and processing.
 The css, templates and js folders hold the assets used by angular.
+Import is the file used to import the csv download into the database.

 From a broader perspective I used mysql and apache on docker.
 The mysql database is split into 8 tables.